 I felt a tinge of sadness when all the nice food were gone.

 Finally Leonids suggested that we head to Petal Leaves for a tea break.
 By then I was already tired out of the activities.
 Hence the lack of pictures.
 I spent the time plonked out on the seat.

 However, Leonids mentioned that it was a nice place for wedding ceremonies as there were a plentiful of flowers and greenery.
 The only problem was that the place was very secluded and difficult to get to, unless the person had their own transportation.
 Nevertheless, the place seemed a lovely place

 Eventually, it was time to get back home.
-As I stayed in Jurong, I said my goodbyes to the rest of the gang who were heading to Kallang, feeling euphoria from the wonderful activities that we had together.
+As I stayed in Jurong, I said my goodbyes to the rest of the gang who were heading to Kallang, and I left alone, feeling euphoria from the wonderful activities that we had together.

 It was such a nice day.
 I’d love to do it again!

 Sidenote : I’d like to watch Leap Years.
 Care to join me?